From Matilde di Canossa to date

 le dimore

-Following the renovation of the buildings around Villa Manodori – Dimora Ancini and Dimora Acetaia – Roncolo opened its doors for its first guests in the summer of 2020.
-While the restoration of Villa Manodori with its original frescos was still ongoing, the 17th century outbuildings of the villa were renovated maintaining the historic features and furnished with a simplistic luxury of natural materials and warm color palettes.
+Following the careful renovation of the buildings surrounding Villa Manodori — Dimora Ancini and Dimora Acetaia — Roncolo welcomed its first guests in the summer of 2020.
+While the restoration of Villa Manodori itself, with its original frescos, was still ongoing, the seventeenth-century outbuildings had been beautifully renovated, their historic features preserved and their interiors furnished with the understated luxury of natural materials and warm, considered palettes.

 2021